lbjlaq/Antigravity-Manager/docs/zai/notes.md

 This is a working note capturing findings, constraints, and a proposed implementation path.
 It intentionally does **not** copy full upstream documentation; it extracts what matters for implementation and corner cases.

+## 0) Product decisions / requirements (confirmed)
+- z.ai is configured and controlled from the **API Proxy** UI as an optional provider (enable/disable).
+- z.ai is used **inside Antigravity** (not via Google OAuth), but it must be able to serve **API Proxy** traffic alongside the existing account pool.
+- Storage: z.ai config/credentials are stored in the same **data directory** as the existing accounts and GUI config (same folder where Google account JSON lives).
+No Keychain/Vault.
+- Dispatch strategy is user-configurable:
+  - **z.ai handles all proxy requests** (exclusive mode), OR
+  - **z.ai participates in the shared rotation/queue** with other accounts and only gets requests when it is selected (pooled mode), OR
+  - (optional) **fallback-only** (only when the rest of the pool is unavailable).
+- z.ai MCP servers should be provided via Antigravity’s proxy as optional toggles (enable/disable) and be usable by apps **without requiring users to configure z.ai keys** in the apps.

 ## 1) Key docs / entry points
 - Anthropic-compatible endpoint (Coding plan usage with existing clients): `https://docs.z.ai/devpack/tool/claude.md`
 - Scenario example (same content, shorter): `https://docs.z.ai/scenario-example/develop-tools/claude.md`